 The project will explore how a range of individual factors may influence the experience of moral injury in staff, examining everything from professional culture, organisational preparation, team leadership, quality and honesty of staff briefings, and formal training and interventions.

-The study research team includes Professor Simon Wessely (Principal Investigator), Professor Matthew Hotopf, Professor Reza Razavi, Professor Neil Greenberg, Dr Sharon Stevelink, Professor Rosalind Raine, Dr Sean Cross, Professor Chris Dickens, Dr Amy Dewar, Dr Mary Docherty, Dr Sarah Dorrington, Dr Sam Gnanapragasam, Professor Damien Longson, Dr Ira Madan, Dr Isabel McMullen, Dr Dominic Murphy, Dr Martin Parsons, Dr Catherine Polling, Prof Anne Marie Rafferty, Prof Anthony David, Professor Tayyeb Tahir, and Dr Peter Trigwell.
+The study research team includes Professor Simon Wessely (Principal Investigator), Professor Matthew Hotopf, Professor Reza Razavi, Professor Neil Greenberg, Dr Sharon Stevelink, Professor Rosalind Raine, Dr Sean Cross, Professor Chris Dickens, Dr Amy Dewar, Dr Mary Docherty, Dr Sarah Dorrington, Dr Sam Gnanapragasam, Professor Damien Longson, Dr Ira Madan, Dr Isabel McMullen, Dr Dominic Murphy, Dr Martin Parsons, Dr Catherine Polling, Prof Anne Marie Rafferty, Prof Anthony David, Professor Tayyeb Tahir, Dr Peter Trigwell and Dr Charlotte Wilson Jones.

 You can find out more about the study on the NHS Check website.